 Payment for Meals - Students are encouraged to pay for meals several weeks in advance.
 Payment should be made to the bookkeeper in the office.
-If a student has no funds available to pay for a meal, the student will be provided and charged for a limited "courtesy meal" option, such as a plain sandwich.
+If a student has no funds available to pay for a meal, the student will be provided and charged for up to five limited "courtesy meals," such as a plain sandwich.
+Thereafter, if a student has no funds available to pay for a meal, no food will be provided.